sjstretton/screwed/02-ProgressAndProblems.md

 In addition to consider the motivation for change, is thinking about the barriers to change.
 One barrier is the worry that some people will be made worse off by any changes.
 We need to ensure not only that the final state is fair but also that the transition between the current system and the new is also fair.

 Resistance to taxes is associated with concentrated losses on specific groups.
 These groups can easily mobilise to resist new taxes.
 We can talk about two salient group: poor people and companies.
 Let's focus now on corporate lobbying.
-Companies can target their own financial interest in just a
+Companies can target their own financial interest and have the means at their disposal to defend their existing interests.
+So an oil company can encourage politicians to avoid restricting fossil fuel use.

 But taxes change the nature of what activities are profitable.
 So taxes, which could change the nature of these agents (for example, converting an oil company to a renewables producer) cannot be imposed because the very same agents resist the taxes as they oppose their interests.
 But these interests would change if the nature of the company was to change from oil to renewables.
 So we a have catch-22 situation.
 We can't change the companies without the tax.
 But we can't impose the tax without changing the company, since they resist politically.
 Instead, we need forms of tax that don't face such resistance but which lead to the transformation of companies in a positive direction.

 # How to define an efficient and fair taxation system?
 (Chapter 5)

 Tax is the means by which we pay for government services.
 But this book isn't really about government.
 Rather it is about the use the taxation system to ensure that the *private sector* has the right incentives.
 So there are two, distinct, systems that are in scope of our book.
 The first is the entire private sector. his book is about how the private sector can contribute to the well being and the good of society.
 If the private sector does not have the right incentives, it will not produce the right outcomes.
 Therefore, it is a book about economics.
 If the private sector is not to harm our general well being, then an effective tax system needs to be in place.

 We wish not just to minimise the costs of taxation, but rather to aim for taxes, where possible, that are actively beneficial.
 Good taxes would shape the profit motive towards the needs of people, communities, and the living planet on which we all depend.
 Here, we seek a tax and social security system that is not only fair and practical but also beneficial to everyday people, our country and our world.

 The central concern of the book is the use of the tax system for public benefit: to solve the critical challenges facing our societies including climate change, poverty and the complexity, avoidance and evasion in our taxation and welfare systems.